Staying asleep

 So can seeking medical support with menopausal symptoms, from your GP or from a menopause specialist.

-What about if you are awake and you want to get back to sleep?
+What about if you are awake and want to go back to sleep?
+Photo credit: Cottonbro

-First, try not to wake yourself up more than you have to, by keeping warm, keeping the lighting conditions dim (as long as you’re safe to move around), and the noise levels low.
-Where possible, avoid having clocks visible in the bedroom as that can make you fire up your brain as you calculate how long you have left in bed.
+First, try not to wake yourself up more than you have to, by keeping warm, keeping the lighting conditions dim (as long as you’re safe to move around), the noise levels low and avoid having clocks visible in the bedroom (as calculating how long you have left in bed can make you more alert.)

 If this is regular or chronic, you’re not alone, and interventions like CBT-I (Cognitive Behavioural Therapy for Insomnia) can help within weeks, so see a sleep professional or your GP.